 Easy to moderate

-You can book a Triund Trek package online or you could complete it by yourself.
+You can book a Triund Trek package online or you can complete Trek without guide.
 Although you don’t really need a guide to complete the Triund trek, there are advantages to booking one.
 You will not have to worry about the camping site and food arrangements.
 A Triund trek package for a minimum of Rs.
 1500 per person can be booked online from a number of websites.

 The package generally includes –